Gmanicus/Dev-Time-Tracker/README.md

 ## Conclusion
 I went to Windows Scheduler and had it run this with a 60s delay after any logon.
 Works splendidly!

-Here's my actual productivity graphs from the past few months (This was finished in mid-April):
+Here's my actual productivity graphs from the past few months (As of the last major update):

 ![Productivity graph](https://i.imgur.com/Zi0lY0V.png)